MPalix86/programmatically_upload_csv_in_superset/README.md

 # programmatically_upload_csv_in_superset

 A Python script that manages all CSV files in a specified folder and creates a dataset for each CSV in Superset.
 This script has been tested on Superset version 1.3.2.
-The script creates a table foreach csv in the specified folder.
 The script is also capable of inferring data types, including date-time.

 ### LOCAL CONFIGURATION